zooniverse/front-end-monorepo/packages/lib-classifier/src/components/Classifier/components/SubjectViewer/components/Ztm2025GeoMapViewer/README.md

 - 🤔 Item of Interest: **projections**
   - Different maps can have different projections (i.e. how they represent the curved Earth on a 2D plane).
+    - Traditional GPS coordinates use WGS84 (aka EPSG:4326).
     - Web apps like Google Maps use Web Mercator (EPSG:3857).
-    - Traditional GPS coordinates use WGS84 (aka EPSG:4326).
+      - For bonus confusion points, Web Mercator is actually a subset or variant of WGS84, so you'll also see Web Mercator called "WGS 84 / Pseudo-Mercator".
     - ⚠️ Coordinates based on different projections aren't compatible with one another! e.g. The University of Oxford's Denys Wilkinson Building has the coordinates 51.7595°N, 1.2595°W in traditional GPS, but in Web Mercator